wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 This article explains how to setup custom Waves blockchain to be used for experimental activities.

-For most tasks such as getting familiar with blockchain, sending transactions and developing smart contracts its enough to [deploy one custom node in Docker](#deploy-custom-node-in-docker).
+For most tasks such as getting familiar with blockchain, sending transactions and developing smart contracts its enough to [deploy one node with custom blockchain in Docker](#deploy-node-with-custom-blockchain-in-docker).

-To setup private blockchain with multiple nodes proceed with [Setup Custom Jar Node](#setup-custom-jar-node) section.
+To setup private blockchain with multiple nodes proceed with [Setup Jar Node With Custom Blockchain](#setup-jar-node-with-custom-blockchain) section.

-## Deploy Custom Node in Docker
+## Deploy Node With Custom Blockchain in Docker

-The easiest way to setup custom Waves blockchain with one private node is to [install docker](https://docs.docker.com/engine/install/) and [run Waves private node docker container](https://hub.docker.com/r/wavesplatform/waves-private-node).
+The easiest way to setup custom Waves blockchain with one private node is to [install docker](https://docs.docker.com/engine/install/) and [run Docker container with Waves custom blockchain node](https://hub.docker.com/r/wavesplatform/waves-private-node).

-## Setup Custom Jar Node
+## Setup Jar Node With Custom Blockchain

-You can setup your own Jar node with customized genesis block, configuration file and blockchain.
+You can run one or multiple Jar-nodes to setup custom blockchain.
+For that, create genesis block and specify blockchain parameters in node configuration file.

 ### Step 1